 - 1. If the student is a veteran of the armed services. - 2.
 If the student is 22 years of age or older at the time of enrollment. - 3.
 If the student is physically handicapped. - 4.
-If the student is enrolled in a specialized program with no phsyical education requirement. - If the student completes all other requirements for graduation by attending evening classes.
+If the student is enrolled in a specialized program with no physical education requirement. - 5.
+If the student completes all other requirements for graduation by attending evening classes.